 The driver correctly interprets carriage returns, backspaces, tabs, and form feeds.
 A sequence of newlines which extends over the end of a page is turned into a form feed.
+All lines are indented 8 characters.
 Lines longer than 80 characters are truncated.
-(This number is a parameter in the driver.)
+These numbers are parameters in the driver; another parameter allows indenting all printout if it is unpleasantly near the left margin.